1.1 We are committed to safeguarding the privacy of our website visitors and service users on Path Education Inc.

 1.2 This policy applies where we are acting as a data controller with respect to the personal data of our website visitors and service users; in other words, where we determine the purposes and means of the processing of that personal data.

-1.3 This policy does not apply to any third-party applications or software that integrate with the tools and platform (including associated mobile and/or desktop application) through our platform, or any other third-party products, services or businesses.
+1.3 This policy does not apply to any third-party applications or software that integrate with the tools and platform (including associated mobile and/or desktop application) through our platform, or any other third-party products, services or businesses, except where specifically named within the policy itself.

 1.5 Our website incorporates privacy controls which affect how others see your personal information.
 By using the privacy controls, you can specify how you appear on site.
 You can access the privacy controls via Account Settings.